Skip to main content

 In a new MIDI track, add a MovingHead instrument.
 Select the Sidebeams tag in from the dropdown and increase the Intensity.

-You will see that the Washes at the sides are aimed at the floor.
+You will see that the wash moving heads at the sides are aimed at the floor.
 By adjusting the Tilt and then Pan, you can aim them at a suitable angle.
-Finally, click the color box to pop up a color chooser and set their color.
+Finally, click the color box to open the color chooser and set their color.

 Adding Movingheads